Attractions, venues, events, and activities - everything you need to make the most of your visit to the heart of the Fens.

 The striking Clarkson Memorial on Bridge Street honours Thomas Clarkson (1760β1846), born in Wisbech, whose tireless campaigning contributed directly to the Slave Trade Act of 1807.
 A short walk leads to St Peter & St Paul's Church, where Clarkson is buried.
 Pick up a heritage trail map from the Tourist Information Centre at 2β3 Bridge Street.

 Built in 1793, Angles Theatre is one of the oldest surviving purpose-built Georgian theatres in England.
-It hosts drama, musical theatre, comedy, and pantomime throughout the year, alongside youth performing arts through Ratzcool Musical Theatre and Drama (ages 5β18) and KLSD dance school.
-Always check the website for the full current programme and to book ahead.
+Drama, musical theatre, comedy, and pantomime throughout the year, plus Ratzcool Musical Theatre and Drama (ages 5-18) and KLSD dance school.

 Wisbech has two cinemas - a multiplex and an award-winning independent.